 Apple doesn’t make budget devices, and the latest iPhone is always among the most expensive handsets on the market, costing $200 with a two-year contract and $650 without.
-Last year’s iPhone 5S comes in at $100 less.
-The iPhone 5C — which is a lot better than you’d guess — is as close as Apple gets to budget at about $200 cheaper, but it’s still pricey.
+Last year’s iPhone 6 comes in at $100 less.
+The two year-old iPhone 5S is as close as Apple gets to budget at about $200 cheaper, but it’s still pricey.

-Microsoft’s main hardware partner Nokia (which it now owns) has always been good at producing quality hardware at relatively low prices.
-There are a wide range of Windows Phones at varying price points, and finally a few that push the limit and rival Android and iOS on specs.
-Hardware manufacturers like Samsung, ZTE, LG, Lenovo, and Huawei are signed up as Windows Phone 8.1 partners, but it’s unclear who’ll be making Windows 10 Mobile handsets.
+Microsoft’s main hardware partner Nokia (which it now owns) was always good at producing quality hardware at relatively low prices.
+There are a wide range of older Windows Phones at varying price points, and finally a few that push the limit and rival Android and iOS on specs.
+Hardware manufacturers like Samsung, ZTE, LG, Lenovo, and Huawei were Windows Phone 8.1 partners, but it’s unclear who’ll be making Windows 10 Mobile handsets.
 We expect to see some cheap handsets in the near future, but Microsoft’s Lumia is likely to be the only flagship.

-Still, for sheer scale and variety nothing competes with Android.
-There’s a huge choice of low cost handsets from a wide variety of different manufacturers and the platform has been deliberately optimized to run on low end hardware.
+For sheer scale and variety nothing competes with Android.
+There’s a huge choice of low-cost handsets from a wide variety of different manufacturers and the platform has been deliberately optimized to run on low-end hardware.
 The fact that Android also leads the field in free apps makes it the natural choice for the budget-conscious.
 Chances are, if it’s a smartphone by HTC, Samsung, Sony, ZTE, Huawei, or LG, it’s running Android.

-The Android Lollipop roll-out has ushered in Google’s “Material Design” which is a minimalist look with simple animations that’s intended to create a new continuity across the platform and in Google’s apps.
+The Android Lollipop roll-out ushered in Google’s “Material Design,” which is a minimalist look with simple animations that’s intended to create a new continuity across the platform and in Google’s apps.
 It’s stylish and slick, and it runs on around 30 percent of Android devices, at the time of writing.
 The aesthetic hasn’t changed much in the latest Android 6.0 Marshmallow release, which brings a few subtle refinements, but you’ll need a new device or a Nexus right now to see it.
-App developers are still adjusting and it will be a while before Android 5.0 Lollipop represents a big share of Android users.
+App developers are still adjusting, and it will be a while before Android 6.0 Marshmallow represents a big share of Android users.

-Windows Phone is based on a grid of “Live Tiles” which can be arranged and resized to suit the owner.
-It looks and acts much like Windows 8 PCs and tablets, and there’s a consistency here that Microsoft’s desktop and Xbox users will find familiar.
+Windows 10 Mobile is based on a grid of “Live Tiles,” which can be arranged and resized to suit the owner.
+It looks and acts much like Windows 10 PCs and tablets, and there’s a consistency here that Microsoft’s desktop and Xbox users will find familiar.
 Windows Mobile can still sometimes feel overly stylish and sluggish compared to iOS and Android.
-It is very customizable, though, and WP 8.1 feels slicker than previous versions.
+It is very customizable, though, and Windows 10 Mobile definitely feels slicker than previous versions.
 The latest Windows 10 Mobile hardware also supports Continuum, an intriguing feature that allows you to dock your phone, and switch to a desktop interface.
 You can throw it up on a big screen and use a mouse and keyboard with it, effectively making your phone a PC.

-We can bump Windows Phone straight out of the running here because it trails way behind Android and iOS when it comes to overall app numbers and app quality.
+We can bump Windows Mobile straight out of the running here, because it trails way behind Android and iOS when it comes to overall app numbers and app quality.

-Traditionally iOS has been a more lucrative platform for developers and easier to develop for, so there has been a tendency for new apps to appear there first, but that is changing as Android’s market share continues to grow.
+Traditionally, iOS has been a more lucrative platform for developers and easier to develop for, so there has been a tendency for new apps to appear there first, but that is changing as Android’s market share continues to grow.
 In the United States, iOS still leads the way, but developers elsewhere are increasingly targeting Android first.
-The Play Store still has a higher percentage of free apps than the App Store, but in terms of variety and quality we have to give this one to iOS.
+The Play Store still has a higher percentage of free apps than the App Store.

 App store usability

-None of the app stores offer an excellent user experience and it can be tough to sift through the thousands of apps on offer to find what you really want.
-In terms of recommendations and curated charts the Apple App Store maintains a slender lead over Google’s Play Store.
-Microsoft’s Windows Phone store definitely lags behind in terms of usability and aesthetic.
+None of the app stores offer an excellent user experience, and it can be tough to sift through the thousands of apps on offer to find what you really want.
+In terms of recommendations and curated charts, the Apple App Store maintains a slender lead over Google’s Play Store.
+Microsoft’s Windows Mobile store definitely lags behind in terms of usability and aesthetic